the-horizon-dev/ai-context-vscode-extension/README.md

 ## Usage

-1. **Adding Files**:
+1. **Adding Files to Context**:
-   - Right-click any file in the explorer
+   - Right-click any file in the explorer.
-   - Select "Add to Context"
+   - Select "Add File Content to Project Context".
+   - Repeat for all files you want to include.

+2. **Removing Files of Context**:
+   - Right-click any file in the explorer.
+   - Select "Remove File Content from Project Context".
-   - Repeat for all files you want to include
+   - Repeat for all files you want to remove.

-2. **Copying Everything**:
+3. **Copying Project Context**:
-   - Right-click any folder or empty space in the explorer
+   - Right-click any folder or empty space in the explorer.
-   - Select "Copy Project Context"
+   - Select "Copy Project Context".
-   - All previously added files will be formatted and copied to your clipboard
+   - All previously added files will be formatted and copied to your clipboard.

-3. **Pasting**:
+4. **Pasting**:
-   - Use Ctrl+V (Cmd+V on macOS) anywhere to paste your formatted context
+   - Use Ctrl+V (Cmd+V on macOS) anywhere to paste your formatted context.
-   - Each file will be properly formatted with language-specific code blocks
+   - Each file will be properly formatted with language-specific code blocks.

 ## Example Output